DeployStack Plugin System

 1. Create Plugin Directory

-Create a directory for your plugin:
+Create a directory for your plugin:2.
+Create package.json

-3. Define Database Schema (Optional)
+Add basic plugin information:3.
+Define Database Schema (Optional)

-If your plugin requires database tables, create a schema.ts
+If your plugin requires database tables, create aschema.ts

 file: